 Society has become more focused on age than ever before.
 Some people feel that getting older is a sign of being weaker or slowing down somehow.
 Many women view it as a source of regret.
-One of the best examples is when women think they are too old to have children or expand their family, but this is not the case.
+One of the best examples is when women think they are too old to have children or expand their family.

 Nobody is too old to have children or expand their family.
 These days, we can undergo egg freezing programs, which gives us an option to have children later in life.
 There are also plenty of surrogate options.
-Of course, this means there are many more questions you need to ask about your life and if going through the surrogate option or adopting is best for you.
-But on an elementary level, if you ever think you’re too old, the modern world allows you more options than ever.
+Of course, this means there are many more questions you need to ask about your life.
+It may be that going through the surrogate option or adopting is best for you.
+But on an elementary level, if you think you’re too old, the modern world allows you more options than ever.

 Is it Your Mindset?

-A logical follow-up from the previous point is that some people feel that they cannot have a child unless it’s through traditional methods.
+A logical follow-up is that some people feel that they cannot have a child unless it’s through traditional methods.
 Fears start to hinder our thinking.
-We have to remember that we live in a progressive world, so there’s plenty of options out there.
+We must remember that we live in a progressive world, so there are plenty of options.
 Don’t let a certain old-fashioned way of thinking prevent you from having what you want.

 Don’t let others impose their fears on you.
 This may be natural if you are surrounded by people who are not necessarily progressive in their thinking.
-And this means that whether you want to expand your family or have children for the first time later in life, where there is a will, there’s a way.
 Others will reinforce fear and doubt, so you’ll need to keep this matter between you and your higher power.

 Depending on your age group, these new ideas may clash with your parents.
-However, if you are looking to expand your family later in life, you will need to stand up for your way of thinking.
+However, if you want to expand your family later in life, you must stand firm.

 Are You Worried About the Child’s Age Gap?

 Don’t worry about the age gap between one child and another.
-The modern world does seem to point towards the fact that children seem to grow up quicker.
+The modern world seems to point toward children growing up quicker.
 Of course, part of this is to do with social media and devices, but if you are going to have a child ten years after your last, the fact is that your oldest has done all their growing up, and there will be a big difference in that sense of the family unit.

 Do it for the Right Motives

-Naturally, as we get older, we become more mature, so we need to make sure that we’re adding another child for the right reasons.
-For example, some people feel that they weren’t a good enough parent to their grown-up kids, so this is their chance at redemption.
+Naturally, as we age, we become more mature, so we need to ensure that we’re adding another child for the right reasons.
+For example, some people feel that they weren’t good enough parents to their grown-up kids, so this is their chance at redemption.

-This is not a good reason; you need to focus on making amends.
-It certainly seems like a logical idea because you have changed, and so you are excited to put all of your efforts into someone that can truly benefit, but life is all about learning and adapting.
-This means that sometimes we might feel that we’ve let our older children down, but having another child will not help at all.
-We have to remember that strengthening the family unit by becoming a better parent to the existing kids.
+This is not a good reason; you must focus on making amends.
+It seems like a logical idea because you have changed, and so you are excited to put all of your efforts into someone who can truly benefit, but life is all about learning and adapting.
+This means that sometimes we might feel we’ve let our older children down, but having another child will not help.
+We must remember to strengthen the family unit by becoming better parents to the existing kids.

-Sometimes, parents want to have children because they spent too much time on their career earlier in life, and now they want to settle into family mode, but is this a good reason?
+Sometimes, parents want to have children because they spent too much time on their careers earlier in life, and now they want to settle into family mode, but is this a good reason?

-We have to remember the modern world is entirely different, so if you want to have children later in life or expand your family, the very definition of a family has changed.
+We must remember the modern world is entirely different, so if you want to have children later in life or expand your family, the definition of a family has changed.
 We live in a completely different world than the one we occupied twenty years ago.
 Many couples choose not to bring kids into this world because they aren’t optimistic about our future.
-If you emphasize a career earlier in life, maybe now is the time you want to raise a child or two.
+If you emphasize a career earlier in life, maybe now is when you want to raise a child or two.